 - Dengue fever: Another painful disease and I talk from personal experience, is dengue fever.
 You can get it through bites from the Aedes mosquito, which is primarily active during the day.
 It is not much you can do except use mosquito repellent.
 However, tests and treatment can get costly.

 - Hands Off the Monks: Don’t touch monks.
 This mainly applies to women, as women aren’t allowed to come into physical contact with Buddhist monks.
 If you are in a situation where you want to give something to a monk, don’t hand it directly.
 Put it down so they can pick it up.
 A monk will do the same if he wants to give anything to a woman.
-Remember this if you’re making a donation or giving alms at a temple.
+Remember this if you donate or give alms at a temple.

 - Don’t withdraw small amounts from ATMs: The reason for doing this is that even if your home bank has zero or low fees for overseas ATM withdrawals, Thai banks don’t.
 Users with overseas cards are charged 220 Baht (6 Euro) for each withdrawal.
 Thailand is still mostly a cash-based society, so you’ll have to get into the habit of going to the ATM again.